Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 - Front (Counter Hit) / Vertical Pushback for Airborne Opponents
 - Downed

+To understand and calculate the precise rotation value, [refer here](#rotation-value-calculation)

 **Note 1:** The field responsible for *Front* pushback deals with both Hit & Block scenarios<br/>
 **Note 2:** The field responsible for *Front (Counter Hit)* also determines the additional height applied to an airborne opponent when the move connects.

 ### List of "Rotation of Pushback" for different angles/states
-These attributes determine the opponent's rotation, orientation, and facing direction when an attack connects from a specific angle.
+These attributes determine how an opponent turns when an attack connects.

 For example, when Kazuya's **df2 lands on Counter Hit**, the opponent's facing direction shifts slightly to the left of the player upon impact.